CodeWizrd001/TodoQwik/README.md

 ## Add Integrations

-Use the `npm run qwik add` command to add other integrations.
+Use the `yarn qwik add` command to add other integrations.
 Some examples of integrations include as a Cloudflare, Netlify or Vercel server, and the Static Site Generator (SSG).

 ```
-npm run qwik add
+yarn qwik add
 ```

 ## Development